antonrh/anydi/docs/usage.md

 ## Resource Providers

-Resource providers are special types of providers that need to be started and stopped. `PyxDI` supports synchronous and asynchronous resource providers.
+Resource providers are special types of providers that need to be started and stopped. `AnyDI` supports synchronous and asynchronous resource providers.

 ### Synchronous Resources